When the Customer Is Wrong

 Have rules for when a manager or supervisor gets involved, Pierce added.
 Too often employees get stuck dealing with a difficult customer longer than they should, which simply exacerbates the situation.
 “There needs to be a clear flow chart in place that illustrates when an employee should bring in a manager or supervisor.
 The chart should illustrate a variety of situations where it is and isn’t appropriate to involve a manager,” Pierce said.

-Bringing a manager or supervisor in early rather than later can improve relations with a customer who isn’t right, according to Piece.
+Bringing a manager or supervisor in early rather than later can improve relations with a customer who isn’t right, according to Pierce.
 While they still won't be happy, eventually they’ll have to listen to the manager, whereas they can continue to ignore and be belligerent towards an employee indefinitely.

 Communicate Clear Terms of Service